 Some commentators even suggest that David Cameron only agreed to include a promise to hold a EU referendum on the basis that it would be blocked by his coalition partners as he did not expect the Conservative Party to win an overall majority.
 This raises the questions of whether opinion polls could also have unwittingly influenced the final result.
-The media often argue that they only reflect society, but in this case they may have been communicating a warped and inaccurate view of public opinion.
+The media often argue that they only reflect society.
+In this case they may have been communicating a warped and inaccurate view of public opinion.

 The role of mass media?